On this page

 Your statement is for your internal use and for the FMA.
 You do not need to make it public unless you choose to.
 FMA will respect the confidential nature of information in an ABS or any other reports submitted to us.

 Information held by FMA is subject to the Official Information Act 1982 and the Privacy Act 1993.
 These Acts provide for proper access to information held by public organisations and also protect information to the extent consistent with the public interest and preservation of personal privacy.
 Any request for information held by FMA would be considered in accordance with the requirements of these Acts.

 There are grounds likely to provide good reason to withhold sensitive information submitted in an ABS, such as where its release would disclose a trade secret, prejudice the commercial position of the financial adviser business, or breach an obligation of confidence where release of the information would be likely to prejudice future supply of similar information, or information from the same source.

 Applicants should tell us if they consider the information provided in an ABS is confidential

 Typically this is between 3-5 years.
 Find out how the period is determined.

 FMA may vary the period of QFE status before renewal, on application by the QFE or on the following grounds:

-If you have applied but we have not determined the application before the close of the 60th day after the expiry date, your QFE status will remain in place until we make a decision on your application.
-If you have not applied for renewal before the close of the 60th day after your expiry date, your QFE status will automatically lapse.
+If you have applied to renew your status but we have not completed our review of your application before the close of the 60th day after the expiry date, your QFE status will remain in place until we make a decision.

-Please note that if you choose not to renew your QFE status, you and your QFE advisers must stop offering financial advice permitted under your QFE status when that status expires.
+Important: If you choose not to renew your QFE status, you and your QFE advisers must stop offering financial advice permitted under your QFE status when it expires.